checkly/docs.checklyhq.com/site/content/docs/browser-checks/github-code-sync.md

 1. Create a `__checks__` directory with `*.check.js` files that visit your homepage (`home.check.js`) and pricing page (`pricing.check.js`).
 Test the expected behavior.
-2. Use a `checkly.config.js` and other helper files to reuse common configuration such as the base URL, default viewport sizes or other configuration acrros your Browser checks.
+2. Use a `checkly.config.js` and other helper files to reuse common configuration such as the base URL, default viewport sizes or other configuration across your Browser checks.

 {{<info >}}